 models, and decision-making under uncertainty, with applications

-Professor Glickman has played a visible leadership role in the
+Glickman has played a visible leadership role in the statistics

-Sports (NESSIS), a long-running and highly influential forum
+long-running and highly influential forum that brings together

-working at the interface of statistics, data science, and sports
+interface of statistics, data science, and sports analytics.
+His

-analytics.
-His work is widely cited for its clarity, practical
+work is widely cited for its clarity, practical relevance, and

-relevance, and principled statistical foundations, and it has
+principled statistical foundations, and it has shaped how modern

 Dean